Menopause (Support and Services) Bill

 Overview

-This bill aims to improve support and services for women experiencing menopause in the UK.
-Key aspects include making hormone replacement therapy (HRT) free on the NHS in England and creating a UK-wide strategy for better menopause support.
+This bill aims to improve menopause support and services across the UK.
+Key features include making hormone replacement therapy (HRT) free on the NHS in England and creating a UK-wide strategy for better menopause care.

 Description

-UK-wide Menopause Strategy: The bill mandates the UK government to create a national strategy within one year of the bill passing.
-This strategy must cover several key areas including:
+Part 2: UK-wide Menopause Strategy: This part mandates the creation of a comprehensive UK-wide strategy within one year of the bill's enactment.
+This strategy will address several key areas including:

 - Educating young people about the menopause.

-- Improved training for GPs and medical schools on menopause diagnosis and treatment.
+- Improved training for GPs and medical schools on diagnosing and treating menopause symptoms.

-- Informing GPs about HRT and other treatment benefits.
+- Better information for GPs on HRT and other treatments.

-- Supporting workplace policies to help women continue working through the menopause.
+- Supporting workplace policies that help women continue working during menopause, such as flexible hours.

-The government must consult with devolved administrations (Wales, Scotland, and Northern Ireland) when developing this strategy.
-The bill also allows for future revisions of this strategy.
+The Secretary of State must consult with devolved administrations (Wales, Scotland, and Northern Ireland) when developing this strategy.
+The bill's provisions concerning HRT apply only to England and Wales.

 Government Spending

-The bill will increase government spending due to the cost of providing free HRT in England.
-The exact figure is not specified in the bill.
+The bill will likely increase government spending due to the cost of providing free HRT in England.
+Exact figures are not specified in the bill itself, but a substantial cost is expected based on the number of women using HRT.

 Groups Affected